yirene/pipe2d_tutorial/pipe2d_tutorial.md

 ```
 $ reduceExposure.py "$PFS_PATH"/drp --calib="$PFS_PATH"/drp/rerun/CALIB -j=8 --rerun=OUTPUT --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
 ```
 VISIT-ID in the command is a 6-digit number.
-And all output files will be in `"$PFS_PATH"/drp/rerun/OUTPUT`.
+When you want to reduce multiple visits, you can use .. to give a range and ^ to join different visits.
+All output files will be in `"$PFS_PATH"/drp/rerun/OUTPUT`.
 Set `-j="$NCORES"` for parallel processing.

 If you were running the pipeline on the Hilo server, use the following arguments.